 Note: Although new programs may be approved several months before their date of implementation, the fund transfer will occur shortly after Board approval, in order to facilitate the Valley Library's acquisition of monographs and serials required for the new program.

 Approval & Revisions: 2/25/04

 A graduate major is the area of academic specialization, approved by the State Board of Higher Education, in which the student chooses to qualify for a graduate degree.
 Upon completion of a graduate degree, the degree awarded and the graduate major are listed on the student's transcript.
-To create, or change an undergraduate or graduate major or certificate, units must submit a Category I Proposal.
-An Abbreviated Category I is necessary to do any of the following:
+To create or change an undergraduate or graduate major or certificate, units must submit a Course or Program Proposal.
+A program proposal is necessary to do any of the following:

 Departments are authorized to cancel courses with enrollments below the following minimums (by level of instruction):